latchset/pkcs11-provider/docs/provider-pkcs11.7.md

 (Disables deinitialization, blocks context duplication)

 ## pkcs11-module-block-operations
-Allows to block specific "provider operations" even if the token actually supports the necessary mechanisms.
+Allows one to block specific "provider operations" even if the token actually supports the necessary mechanisms.
 This is useful to work around cases where one wants to enforce use of the token for all operations by setting ?provider=pkcs11 in the default properties but wants an exception for a